 Many older adults need help with tasks ranging from transportation to medical appointments and doing laundry to medication management and meal prep.
 It’s an elaborate dance that you might want a home-health aide or other hired helper to coordinate.
 These are also tasks many elder villages can help with.

 Of course Checkbook is a great way to find reliable help.
 We have ratings on topics ranging from doctors to handyman services to housecleaners to gutter cleaners.
 We also offer ratings of home health agencies.

-Eldercare.gov includes a directory assembled by the U.S. Administration on Aging.
-It lists home health agencies, resources for financial assistance, elder abuse prevention, legal help, and much more.
+A directory assembled by the U.S. Administration on Aging lists home health agencies, resources for financial assistance, elder abuse prevention, legal help, and much more.